 Forward-looking statements in this MD&A are not guarantees of future performance and may involve risks and uncertainties that could cause actual results to differ materially from those projected.
-Refer to the "Note Regarding Forward-Looking Statements" section of this Quarterly Report on Form 10-Q and Item 1A.
-Risk Factors of our 2023 Form 10-K for a discussion of these risks and uncertainties.
+Refer to the "Note Regarding Forward-Looking Statements" section of this Quarterly Report on Form 10-Q: Item 1A.
+Risk Factors of our 2023 Form 10-K and Part II, Item 1A.
+Risk Factors of this Quarterly Report on Form 10-Q for a discussion of these risks and uncertainties.